maranmaran/StorageService/README.md

         * With server push once it’s done via sockets.
 *	Since our databases will only keep records… we will actually store files on some blob storage say S3 or Azure variant..

+#### Summary and reflection

 Personally, I’d probably go with Mongo + ES + Blob storage DA layer.
 With some caching mechanism.
 If we have lots of data to delete, I’d probably utilize that async deletion with server push to let the client know that process is done.